 Unfortunately, lots of people struggle by themselves because they are too ashamed to ask for help.
 This isn’t good for you or your loved one and can cause lots of issues further down the line.
 Caregiving for someone with dementia is not easy and there will certainly be moments when you need a hand or someone to talk to.

-Reach out to a company that specialised in elderly care at home, they can take some pressure off of your shoulders.
-You can also look into private respite care, give yourself a break and some time to refresh every now and then so that you can provide better care.
+Reach out to a company that specialized in elderly care at home, they can take some pressure off of your shoulders.
+You can also look into private respite care, give yourself a break and some time to refresh now and then so that you can provide better care.

 How Safehands Live-In Care can help

-If you do require any assistance at all at any time, whether it is now or in a few years down the line if things have developed further then please get in touch with Safehands Live In Care.
-We are a 24-hour care agency who can provide you with live-in dementia care.
+If you do require any assistance at all at any time, whether it is now or in a few years down the line if things have developed further then please get in touch with Safehands Live-In Care.
+We are a 24-hour care agency that can provide you with live-in dementia care.
 We are incredibly experienced and also equipped to help ensure the needed care for your loved ones is provided.